smartsdk/smartsdk-recipes/recipes/iot-services/iotagent-json/README.md

 ### Important Things to keep in mind

-- If you want to follow the step-by-step, remember you no longer have everything running in local host so you will have to adjust the urls sometimes.
-You can use the service names if you are inside the docker network or the IP of your docker swarm node (any of them) if you are outside the cluster.

 - As of today, the official Mosquitto Docker Image is not including the mosquitto-clients, so if you want to execute commands like ```mosquitto_sub``` and ```mosquitto_pub```, you basically have 2 options:
     - Install them in your system and add the host parameter to point to the docker mosquitto service.